hm-lang/core/proposals/README.md

 # when defined with `;`, the object is mutable and reassignable.
 MutableMix; mixMatch = (Mut: 3, Imm: 4)
 MutableMix = mixMatch(Mut: 6, Imm: 3)       # OK, MutableMix is mutable and thus reassignable
+MutableMix reset(Mut: 100, Imm: 300)        # OK, will update `Imm` to 300
 MutableMix Mut += 4                         # OK, MutableMix is mutable and this field is mutable MutableMix Imm -= 1                         # COMPILE ERROR, MutableMix is mutable but this field is readonly
                                             # if you want to modify the `Imm` field, you need to reassign
                                             # the variable completely or call `reset`.

-# NOTE you *are* allowed to reset a mutable class instance (via `reset` or reassignment)
-# and thereby effectively change any internal readonly fields:
-MutableMix reset(Mut: 100, Imm: 300)        # OK, will update `Imm` to 300
-MutableMix = mixMatch(Mut: 101, Imm: 303)   # OK, will update `Imm` to 303

 # when defined with `:`, the object is readonly, so its fields cannot be changed:
 ImmutableMix: mixMatch = (Mut: 5, Imm: 3)
+ImmutableMix = mixMatch(Mut: 6, Imm: 4) # COMPILE ERROR, ImmutableMix is readonly, thus non-reassignable
 ImmutableMix reset(Mut: 7, Imm: 5)      # COMPILE ERROR, ImmutableMix is readonly, thus non-resettable
-ImmutableMix = mixMatch(Mut: 6, Imm: 4) # COMPILE ERROR, ImmutableMix is readonly, thus non-reassignable
 ImmutableMix Mut += 4                   # COMPILE ERROR, ImmutableMix is readonly ImmutableMix Imm -= 1                   # COMPILE ERROR, ImmutableMix is readonly